A positive mental attitude can be major contributing factor to success, according to Napoleon Hill in the book Think and Grow Rich, published in 1937.

-People who seem to be hyper-positive may be living Toxic Positivity.
-The Mayo Clinic defines Toxic positivity as the “belief that no matter how dire or difficult a situation is, people should maintain a positive mindset.”
-While they acknowledge that being optimistic and positive, toxic positivity rejects all difficult emotions and focuses on a cheerful, falsely positive way of being.
+People who seem to be hyper-positive may be living with toxic positivity.
+The Mayo Clinic defines toxic positivity as the “belief that no matter how dire or difficult a situation is, people should maintain a positive mindset.”
+While they acknowledge that being optimistic and positive is generally good, toxic positivity rejects all difficult emotions and focuses on a cheerful, falsely positive way of being.

-The Mayo Clinic also released a video blog about Listing 3 things daily that you are grateful for over a 5 year period helps decrease heart attack.
+The Mayo Clinic also released a video blog about listing three things daily that you are grateful for over a five year period helps decrease heart attack.
 Where’s my pen and paper?

 Make a Top 10 List

-10 benefits that positive thinking can bring to well-being, and think about how they could improve your life:
+Consider these ten benefits that positive thinking can bring to well-being and think about how they could improve your life:

 - Better stress management and coping skills during stressful moments